 It can be found on sandy and rubble areas, areas with a seaweed cover or on rocky and coral reefs.
 It has a reddish brown colour and when agitated, white star-like spots appear all over its body which is its only possible colour change and where its name comes from.

 Starry night octopus have a body size of up to 13 cm and arms of up to 80 cm.

 Wunderpus Octopus (Wunderpus photogenicus)

 The wunderpus is one of the most recently discovered species of octopus here in Lembeh.
-It is often confused with the mimic octopus but it is smaller, the color of it’s stripes is clearer, it’s eye stalk are much longer and unlike the mimic it doesn’t have a white margin on the edges of its tentacles.
+It is often confused with the mimic octopus but it is smaller.
+The color of it’s stripes is clearer, it’s eye stalks are much longer and unlike the mimic, it doesn’t have a white margin on the edges of its tentacles.

 Wunderpus are usually solitary and they burrow in the sand at shallow depths.
 We usually spot this species in the afternoons when they are foraging for small fish and crustaceans.

 They are characterized by a large oval fin that extends throughout the margins of its mantle, giving them a superficial similarity to cuttlefish.
 Bigfin reef squids are known to follow night divers in the Strait and take advantage of their night lights illuminating crustaceans and small fish.